tkreis/QueryAnalyzer/README.md

 ##Setup
-- Add "weteef/queryanalyzer": "dev-master" to the require section of your composer.json
+- Add "weteef/queryanalyzer": "1.*" to the require section of your composer.json
 - Attach Profiler to your DB-Adapter.
 $serviceManager->get('Zend\Db\Adapter\Adapter')->setProfiler(new \QueryAnalyzer\Db\Adapter\Profiler\QueryAnalyzerProfiler());